 |

-We also discuss Australians call out tax dodgers in record numbers; ATO's new approach to holiday home expenses and ATO warns about barter credit tax scheme.
 This month our newsletter talks about Dual cab utes and FBT; ATO reminder: Business expenses that can (and cannot) be claimed and ATO's focus on small business.

 We also discuss New ATO Data-Matching Programs; SMSF non-compliance with release authorities and GST held to apply to sales of subdivided lots.
 This month our newsletter talks about Employees incorrectly treated as independent contractors; Reminder of September Quarter Superannuation Guarantee ('SG') and Correctly dealing with rental property repairs.